hpc-ulisboa/UVE2/README.md

 ## Compiling and running the benchmarks

-Run the `validate.js` script, after editing the relevant path variables and choosing thedesired benchmarks from the available ones, in folder UVE-testing/spike-test/benchmarks.
+Run the `validate.js` script, after editing the relevant path variables and choosing the desired benchmarks from the available ones, in folder `UVE-testing/spike-test/benchmarks``.